yow5110/Assignment-6/README.md

-# Week 7 Assignment
+# Week 7 Problem 1

-In this project we will simulate two particles connected by a spring, using an ODE solver of your choice to integrate the equation of motion.
+In this problem we will simulate two particles connected by a spring, using an ODE solver of your choice to integrate the equation of motion.

 To calculate the force acting on each particle, we can start from the expression of the potential energy of the system